nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic3.rst

 p2_full_name            The full name of player 2
 =====================   ================================

-The method creates a new game document representing that stores the state of a game between two players.
+The ``Game.create_game`` method creates a new game document representing the starting state of a game between two players.

 .. code-block:: javascript
     :linenos: